 Oh the pain!
 Why must there be so many acronyms for our travel agency identification numbers?
 We’ve got the ARC, IATA, and CLIA numbers as the main players, what’s the difference?
 Why not just one number and call it the TAID (Travel Agent ID) Number?
 That folks, I cannot tell you.
-What I can answer is what is a CLIA number, what it does, and what type of agents would benefit most from it.
+But I can tell you what is a CLIA number, what it does, and what type of agents would benefit most from it.

 A Short History:

-In the good ol’ days, a travel agency’s main bread and butter was in airline tickets and an ARC number was an absolute necessity for any travel agency.
+In the good ol’ days, a travel agency’s main bread and butter was its airline ticket sales and an ARC number was an absolute necessity for any travel agency.
 When travel agent commissions were cut in the late 1990s and the internet came around, many travel agencies started focusing on sources of income beyond airline tickets.
-Learn more about how much travel agents make and how travel agencies make money.
+(Learn more about how much travel agents make and how travel agencies make money.)

-With the rise of of this new type of travel agency- an agency where an ARC or IATA number weren’t needed- agents looked for a less expensive way to be recognized by vendors.
-Cruise lines, tour operators, and the like were still paying commissions but having ARC accreditation when you weren’t issuing airline tickets was throwing money out the window.
-In my ‘What is an ARC Number?’ post, I go over the costs (and more) of obtaining an ARC number.
-While ARC numbers have their place, they will most definitely put a large hole in your pocket.
+With the rise of of this new type of travel agency—an agency where ARC or IATA numbers weren’t needed—agents began looking for a less expensive way to be recognized by vendors.
+Cruise lines, tour operators and the like were still paying commissions, but having an ARC accreditation after they stopped issuing airline tickets was throwing money out the window.
+(In my ‘What is an ARC Number?’ post, I go over the costs, and more, of obtaining an ARC number.
+While ARC numbers have their place, they will most definitely put a large hole in your pocket.)

-Enter the star of this post, the CLIA number.
-CLIA numbers began being issued in 2000.
-Agents could transition their old ARC/IATA number into a CLIA number or, for agents without an ARC/IATA number, CLIA would issue a them a CLIA number.
+Enter the star of this post: the CLIA number.
+CLIA numbers began issuing accreditation numbers in 2000.
+Agents could transition their old ARC/IATA number into a CLIA number or (like keeping your same phone number but switching to a new carrier).
+Or, for agents without an ARC/IATA number, CLIA would issue a them a brand-spanking-new CLIA number.
 Same holds true today.

 What is a CLIA Number?

-The CLIA Number is an ID number issued by none other than the Cruise Lines International Association (CLIA).
+The CLIA Number is an ID number issued by none other than the Cruise Lines International Association (hence, the acronym).
 In a nutshell, it’s a way for vendors to identify you as a seller of travel.
-You call (or go online) to book, the vendor asks you for your ID number, and then they can pull you up in the system and see all sorts of things about your agency.
+You can call (or go online) to book; the vendor asks you for your ID number, and then they can pull you up in the system and see all sorts of things about your agency.
 It serves the same purpose as the ARC or IATA number, it’s just issued by another organization and has different barriers of entry and costs associated with it.
 The next paragraph will cover another important difference between CLIA and ARC/IATA numbers.